sciZer0/7/v/README.md

 <p><b>Next-Gen Layer 1 Blockchain</b></p>
 <b>FROM DAY ONE</b><br>

-* extremely-decentralized
+* highly-decentralized
-* extremely-democratic
+* highly-democratic
-* extremely-sustainable
+* highly-sustainable
-* extremely-efficient
+* highly-efficient
 * with over 50,000 TPS
 * with a native, Decreasing-Supply Token
 * with the ideal stablecoin